 Hrútspungar, or to put it plainly, ram’s testicles, are an Icelandic delicacy.
 Served as a speciality at celebrations, the testicles are pressed and preserved in whey; a sour by-product of making fresh cheese, before boiling.
 If that doesn’t sound very appealing, the Hrútspungar can also be pressed and set in gelatin and once spiced with garlic they are served as a pâté, as a starter or snack.

 Burnt sheep’s head

 Another obscure delicacy is Svid, or sheep’s head.
 The head of the sheep is burned to get rid of the hair and any outer gristle, before being cracked open to remove the brains.
 It is then boiled and served whole, so that you can still see the facial features – including the eyes.
 The tongue and jaw section of the head are the most popular among locals.
 The head can also be puréed and turned into jam, affectionately named headcheese, which is used as a sandwich filler or salad topping.
-Click here if you really want to see what it looks like on a plate!

 The puffin is used in Iceland as chicken is in Britain.
 Nowadays the bird is often fried, roasted or – in true Icelandic style – boiled in whey.
 Traditionally, however, the serving method was much different.
 The still warm heart would be eaten straight from the bird’s open chest, often with bread or pâté.

 Hákarl is a type of ice shark that is poisonous when eaten fresh.
 To combat this, the shark is left to putrefy (rot) for six to 12 weeks in a shallow hole, covered with sand and gravel.
 Stones are then placed on top of the sand in order to press the shark.
 This presses the fluids from the shark out of the body.
 After putrefying, the shark is cut and hung out to dry for a further four months before being eaten – usually as a chewy snack that is often associated with strength and hardiness.